JSemelhago/OnlyFoods/README.md

 2. Ensure that Tomcat is loaded and the JRE compliance level is set to 1.6 with a JAR 6 selected
 3. Make modifications as needed after using `git pull`
 4. Right click on the project->Run As->Run on Server
+5. Click on Choose an existing server and click Next
+6. Ensure that OnlyFoods is on the right hand side (otherwise click on it and click Add) and click finish
-5. Open up a browser and type in `localhost:8080/OnlyFoods`
+7. Open up a browser and type in `localhost:8080/OnlyFoods`